-One advantage of the diabase quarry behind Stonewall Jackson High School in Manassas is that it is located on a rail line.
+One advantage of the diabase quarry behind Unity Reed High School is that it is located on a rail line.
 The rock can be shipped to some construction sites inside the Beltway without the costs of navigating through traffic jams.
 Each carload of rock is the equivalent of up to 10 dump trucks, so the cost savings are obvious.

 The bedrock of Northern Virginia was disturbed by volcanic dikes and sills of diabase, but never interrupted by a kimberlite "pipe."
 That rock, believed to be squirted up from the top of the mantle, is the source rock ("mother lode") of diamonds.
-Since Northern Virginia lacks the source rock, there are no diamond mines in our area.
-(There are some indications of ore with diamond potential in Warren County, west of the Blue Ridge... but don't quit your day job and go prospecting.)
+Since Northern Virginia lacks the source rock, there are no diamond mines in our area - but there are some indications of ore with diamond potential in Warren County, west of the Blue Ridge.

 Northern Virginia lacks coal and oil/gas resources too.
 It is possible that these existed at one time, then eroded away in the periods of time for which we have no remaining rocks.
 Gas exploration under other Triassic basins in Virginia have produced some "shows" of natural gas, but none were productive enough to develop into producing fields.